-If you’re self-employed and earn less than 10% of your income from an employer, chances are the responsibility of adding to your super falls to you.
+If you’re self-employed the responsibility of adding to your super most likely falls to you.

 The good news is that you can claim a tax deduction for any voluntary super contributions you make.